On the Trace Operator for Functions of Bounded $\mathbb{A}$-Variation: Projections and Inequalities

 The rest follows by Lemma~\ref{lem:inf-vs-mean}.

 \end{proof} \begin{theorem} Let $B'$ and $B$ are two balls with $B' \subset B$ and $\ell(B) \lesssim \ell(B')$.
 Then for all~$u \in \BVA(B)$ with $u=0$ on~$B'$, there holds

 The constant only depends on the ratio $\ell(B)/\ell(B')$. \end{theorem} \begin{proof} We use the same construction as in the proof of Theorem~\ref{thm:poincare}.
-However, we choose~$\omega \in C^\infty_0(B)$ in the construction of the averaged Taylor polynomial additionally as $\omega \in C^\infty_0(B')$.
+However, we choose~$\omega \in \hold^\infty_c(B)$ in the construction of the averaged Taylor polynomial additionally as $\omega \in \hold^\infty_c(B')$.
 This implies that~$\mathcal{P}^lu$ only depends on the values of~$u$ on~$B'$.
 Hence, we obtain $\mathcal{P}^lu=0$.
-Hence~\eqref{eq:pre-poincare} proves the claim. \end{proof} Finally, let us remark that variants of Poincar\'{e}--type inequalities also can be established along the lines of \cite[Lem.~8.3.1]{AdHe} or \cite[Chpt.~4]{Zie89}, however, require additional extension and compactness arguments which need to be proven independently.
+Hence, Theorem \ref{thm:poincare} proves the claim. \end{proof} Finally, let us remark that variants of Poincar\'{e}--type inequalities can also be established along the lines of \cite[Lem.~8.3.1]{AdHe} or \cite[Chpt.~4]{Zie89}.
+However, this requires additional extension and compactness arguments which need to be proven independently.